 - It was authoritative, which resulted in a ton of backlinks to drive page and domain authority.

-- It was long tail.
+- It used long-tail keywords.
 Each job description had its own page optimized around that job title, allowing Workable to focus on reaching users who were hiring for jobs that their software was built for.

 At Unstack we're doing some similar things by creating a free landing page templates directory and marketing integrations directory.
 Think to yourself, what are some clever, complimentary content library or directory ideas that make sense for your customer base?

-Hustle to get your product out into the market (ideas)
+4. Hustle to get your product out into the market

 To help our customers build their businesses faster we started bringing in third party experts for webinars on topics like Facebook ads, influencer marketing, and positioning your product and then turning them into long form "pillar content" optimized around those channels.
 This translates to basically any business and has helped our SEO a ton.